Kangaxx-0/first-zellij-plugin/README.md

 Welcome to the definitive guide to the Zellij Plugin System!
 Have you ever wanted to extend your zellij functionalities but felt lost?
 We've got you covered!
 This repository serves as a hand-to-hand walkthrough that makes creating plugins for Zellij as easy as pie. 🥧

+> Currently, designing and implementing the basic components which wrap up ANSI code, see https://github.com/Kangaxx-0/first-zellij-plugin/issues/21

 ## 🌟 Features
 - Code Samples: Examples to learn from and experiment with.
   1. [echo-key](./samples/echo-key/README.md)